in2code-de/luxletter/Documentation/Installation/Index.md

 ### Site configuration

-You can define one unsubscribe pid per site configuration.
-This is only relevant if you are using the unsubscribe plugin of luxletter.
+You must define one unsubscribe pid per site configuration.
+This is relevant the unsubscribe plugin of luxletter.

 **Attention** Be aware to use a full domain name in base (Entry point) settings of your site configuration.
 Good: `https://www.domain.org/` - Bad: `/`